-Lady Gaga’s Facialist Shares Tips to Getting Glowing Skin at Home
+Rooney Mara’s Facialist Shares Tips to Getting Glowing Skin at Home - E!
+Online

 It's no secret that everyone's daily routine looks a little different these days, but did you know that every little change can affect your skin?

-According to celebrity facialist Ada Ooi of 001 London Skincare, whose A-list clientele includes Lady Gaga, Rooney Mara and Ellie Goulding, lifestyle changes like increased stress, tweaking your diet and prolonged screen time can all irritate your skin and lead to concerns like dullness, breakouts and dryness.
+According to celebrity facialist Ada Ooi of 001 London Skincare, whose A-list clientele includes Rooney Mara and Ellie Goulding, lifestyle changes like increased stress, tweaking your diet and prolonged screen time can all irritate your skin and lead to concerns like dullness, breakouts and dryness.

 "Unfortunately we are not built for naturally liking changes," Ooi tells E!
 News exclusively.
 "During this quarantine period, our brain is being put on a prolonged change and constantly adapting mode, making us psychologically or physically stressed."